-CCI supports additional funding for planning and implementation of programs designed to reduce the threat of wildfire.
-Due to the growing number of homes in the wild land/urban interface, CCI supports county efforts to develop comprehensive plans, building codes and community partnerships that address the threats of wildfire, especially those in the Wildland-Urban Interface (WUI).
+CCI supports additional state funding for planning and implementation of programs designed to reduce the threat of wildfire.
+CCI supports county-directed efforts to develop comprehensive plans, building codes and community partnerships that address the threats of wildfire.
 CCI supports the state emergency fire fund and the shared efforts to increase this fund.
 Additional state funding for fire prevention, mitigation and response should not come out of the energy and mineral impact assistance fund.